RealityETH/reality-eth-monorepo/packages/contracts/README.md

 The `.gitignore` file should prevent it from being checked into Git, but be careful not to share it.

+If we have not previously deployed on the chain, add its details to `supported.json` then run `npm run-script generate`.

 If it's the first time for the token you intend to use to be deployed on the chain you intend to use, add a JSON file describing your token under *tokens/* then run `npm run-script generate`.

 To deploy contracts using the code compiled under contracts/bytecode, use